 Normally, that’d be fine.
 But here’s the thing: PS5 games, on average, are usually around 50GB or more.
 And that’s for smaller games.
 If you want to store and run a big library of games on your PS5, you’ll quickly run out of room.
 And that means you’ll need to expand the storage.

-When Sony does get around to launched its own 1TB PCIe 4.0 external SSD, it will probably cost the same, perhaps even more.
+When Sony does get around to launching its own 1TB PCIe 4.0 external SSD, it will probably cost the same, perhaps even more.

 Either way, for an additional 1TB of storage you’re probably looking at at least $200 to $300 which is almost 80% the price of what you paid for the PS5 console itself.